dotnet/docs/docs/ai/conceptual/zero-shot-learning.md

 GPT model performance benefits from [prompt engineering](prompt-engineering-in-dot-net.md), the practice of providing instructions and examples to a model to refine its output.
 Zero-shot learning and few-shot learning are techniques that you can use when providing examples.

 With zero-shot learning, you include prompts but not verbatim completions.
 You can include completions that only consist of cues.
-Zero-shot learning relies entirely on the model's existing knowledge to generate responses, reducing the amount of tokens created, which can help you control costs.
+Zero-shot learning relies entirely on the model's existing knowledge to generate responses, which reduces the number of tokens created and can help you control costs.
 However, zero-shot learning doesn't add to the model's knowledge.

 Here's an example zero-shot prompt that tells the model to evaluate user input to determine which of four possible intents the input represents, and then to preface its response with **"Intent: "**.